Respectful and Inclusive Workplace

 We provide an annual training on our Code of Business Conduct and Ethics and on our Respectful Workplace Policy and Procedures, which emphasize our commitment to provide a respectful and equitable workplace.

-• 29 per cent at the Power Corporation Board level
+• 36% at the Power Corporation Board level

-• 43 per cent at the management level at Power Corporation
+• 52% at the management level at Power Corporation

-• 31 per cent at the executive officer level within the Corporation's group companies (including its publicly traded operating companies and their respective principal subsidiaries)
+• 39% at the executive officer level within the Corporation's group companies (including its publicly traded operating companies and their respective principal subsidiaries)

-Also, when considering executive officer positions at the Corporation and its publicly traded operating companies, there are four “members of visible minorities” (representing 12.5 per cent of the executive officers of the Corporation and its publicly traded operating companies), no “persons with disabilities” and no “Aboriginal peoples”, each as defined in the Employment Equity Act (Canada).
+Also, when considering executive officer positions at the Corporation and its publicly traded operating companies, there were five “members of visible minorities” (representing 16% of the executive officers of the Corporation’s publicly traded operating companies), one “person with disabilities” (representing 3% of the executive officers of the Corporation’s publicly traded operating companies) and no “Aboriginal peoples”, each as defined in the Employment Equity Act (Canada).

 Highlights from our Group Companies